- POSTED: 02 May 2014 16:45

 HONG KONG: Asia's markets were mixed on Friday as dealers returned from the May Day break to healthy manufacturing data from the United States and China as well as an upbeat assessment of the US economy.

 Traders were keeping an eye on the release of US jobs figures due later in the day, while a recent batch of strong indicators helped the dollar edge up against the yen.

 Tokyo eased 0.19 percent, after rallying 1.27 percent on Thursday.
 The Nikkei gave up 27.62 points to finish at 14,457.51, while Seoul slipped 0.12 percent, or 2.35 points, to 1,959.44.

 Sydney added 0.17 percent, or 9.3 points, to 5,458.1 and Hong Kong rose 0.57 percent, or 126.70 points, to 22,260.67.

 Shanghai was closed for a public holiday.

-Oil prices were higher.
-US benchmark West Texas Intermediate for March delivery rose 54 cents to $97.73 in afternoon trade while Brent North Sea crude for March added 27 cents to $106.05.
+Oil prices rose.
+New York's West Texas Intermediate for June delivery was up 40 cents at $99.82 a barrel in afternoon trade, and Brent North Sea crude for June climbed 36 cents to $108.12.